Cybersecurity

 Blog Images 2022 ZAP tile

 I recently received an email from a developer who was gearing up to use OWASP ZAP to test the security of their code.
-The developer had some questions about OWASP ZAP, testing for the OWASP Top 10 2013, and ZAP configuration.
+The developer had some questions about testing for the OWASP Top 10 2013, and ZAP configuration.
 After I answered the email, I asked if I could repost it here because I thought it might be a useful resource for other developers getting started using ZAP – so here we go:

 Hi.
 I work at a company called [redacted].
 We are beginning to use the OWASP Zap tool to test for security on one of our web applications.
-We are trying to implement all of the OWASP 2013 top ten in our web application.
+We are trying to implement all the OWASP 2013 top ten in our web application.
 I was hoping you could provide insight to the below or possibly point me to somebody who could if you cannot:

 1. If I run OWASP Zap out of the box on a web application, which tests does it perform that satisfy the OWASP Top 10 for 2013?